amayra/dingleberry-os/README.rst

 hardware can access the entire system memory anyway, or there are inherent problems like needing to deassert level-triggered interrupts on shared interrupt lines.

+One of the wildest claims of the microkernel hype was that a single system could provide multiple OS "personalities".
+So you could run OS/2 (hey it was relevant back then) and Unix on the same microkernel, simply because you could implement them as userspace components.
+IBM actually tried this (and guess what, they failed).
+If you look at projects like wine or WinNT Linux emulation, you'll realize that you don't really need such a kernel to achieve your goal, as well as the fact that implementing an entire OS on top of another one is a "difficult" task.

 In summary, anything is probably always going to be simpler and more efficient in monolithic kernels.
 It's even possible that "logical" security issues (that